 Trade in goods between EU Member States (intra-EU trade) was valued — in terms of dispatches — at EUR 3 110 billion in 2016.
 This was 78 % higher than the level recorded for exports leaving the EU-28 to non-member countries of EUR 1 745 billion (extra-EU trade).

-As for extra EU-28 trade, Germany was also the largest Member State in relation to intra EU-28 trade in 2015, contributing 22.6 % of the EU-28’s dispatches of goods to other Member States and also just over one fifth (20.9 %) of the EU-28’s arrivals of goods from other Member States (see Figure 8).
-The Netherlands (12.6 %) was the only other Member State to contribute more than one tenth of intra-EU dispatches, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (10.2 %) accounted for more than one tenth of intra-EU-28 arrivals.
+As for extra EU-28 trade, Germany was also the EU Member State with the highest level of intra EU-28 trade in 2016, contributing 22.8 % of the EU-28’s dispatches of goods to other Member States and also just over one fifth (20.9 %) of the EU-28’s arrivals of goods from other Member States (see Figure 8).
+The Netherlands (12.5 %) was the only other Member State to contribute more than one tenth of intra-EU dispatches, again a consequence of the Rotterdam effect, while France (11.8 %) and the United Kingdom (9.6 %) accounted for close to one tenth of intra-EU-28 arrivals.

-The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (dispatches and arrivals combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State, with the exception of the United Kingdom where they were very nearly balanced (see Figure 9).
+The importance of the EU’s internal market is underlined by the fact that intra-EU trade in goods (dispatches and arrivals combined) was higher than extra-EU trade (exports and imports combined) for each EU Member State, with the exceptions of Malta and the United Kingdom where they were very nearly balanced (see Figure 9).
 The proportion of total trade in goods that was accounted for by intra-EU and extra-EU flows varied considerably across the Member States, reflecting to some degree historical ties and geographical location.
-The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Luxembourg, Estonia, Hungary, the Czech Republic and Slovakia, with this ratio falling to 49.7 % in the United Kingdom.
+The highest shares of intra-EU trade (around 80 % of total trade) were recorded for Estonia, Luxembourg, Hungary, the Czech Republic and Slovakia, with this ratio falling to 49.3 % in the United Kingdom.

 Analysis of main trading partners for goods